rebane2001/lyra.horse-blog/blog/content/posts/2024-04-stealing-telegram/index.md

 draft = false
 tags = ['infosec','telegram']
 slug = "stealing-your-telegram-account-in-10-seconds-flat"
+summary = "Say you handed me your phone, what’s the worst I could do in 10 seconds?"
 +++

 Say you handed me your phone, what's the worst I could do in 10 seconds?